 Give your team access to a catalog of 8,000+ engaging courses and hands-on Guided Projects to help them develop impactful skills.
 Learn more about Coursera for Business.

-Depending on the industry and position, a 25-year-old, full-time worker with a master’s degree earns an average salary of $12,000 higher than those with only a bachelor’s degree [1].
+Depending on the industry and position, a 25-year-old, full-time worker with a master’s degree earns an average of $244 to $616 per week more than those with only a bachelor’s degree, with significantly lower unemployment levels [1].

-An undergraduate degree is required for most positions above entry-level, and a master's degree is preferred in some cases.
+Many positions above entry level require an undergraduate degree, and a master's degree is preferred in some cases.
 Depending on your career goals, having a graduate degree could be an advantage.

 Completing a master's degree generally takes 18 months to two years, and a doctoral degree can take another four to eight years.
 The timeline for completion of a graduate degree will vary depending on the type of degree you pursue, your desired subject area, and the institution you choose to study at, as well as whether you decide to study full-time or part-time.